 - Baby has a different blood type than mother, resulting in hemolysis

-- Large bruises or a condition called cephalhematoma (bleeding under the scalp related to labor and delivery)
+- Large bruises or bleeding under the scalp due to labor and delivery

 - Certain liver enzyme deficiencies

 All babies are checked for jaundice at birth and at 3 to 5 days of age.
 The doctor will ask about your baby’s symptoms and health history.
 A physical exam will be done.
 It will focus on the baby's skin.

 - Transcutaneous bilirubin (TcB)—a light is passed through the baby's skin to screen for high bilirubin levels

 - Blood test—to check level of bilirubin in blood